 Do we just walk around and sample food?

-Are bathrooms available during the tour?
+Are restrooms available during the tour?

 How much walking is involved?
 Is it a fast-paced tour?

 You will be on your feet for approximately half of the tour walking at a comfortable pace.
 Seating will be available at most restaurants for approximately 20-25 minutes.
 Remember to wear comfortable shoes.

 This experience is not weather dependent and will run rain or shine.
 In the event of inclement weather, you will be able to go inside many of the establishments on the tour.
 Please dress appropriately for the day's weather conditions.

 Other Washington DC Gift Ideas:(View all 75 Washington DC experiences)